CherylFrankenfield/SASS-project/README.md

 ## Known Bugs

-_Currently working on fixing media queries._
+_Currently working on fixing media queries.
+On last edit this week, have sass error with folder structure._

 ## Support and contact details